 The Google Sandbox Effect

-SEO Facts and the Google Sandbox Penalty
+- What is the Google Sandbox Penalty ?

 A lot has been written about the so called Google Sandbox Penalty in SEO forums over the past 15+ years, but not much of it is backed by reality or SEO facts, SEO testing… most of it is guesswork.
 In 2004 Google had a major search engine algorithm update, this resulted in many new websites losing recent SERPs and increased difficulty in getting a new website ranked in Google.